phpthinktank/blast-orm/README.md

 ### Provider

-The provider is preparing and computing definitions of a single entity.
+The provider suggests and provides entity definitions and two-way-hydration and entity itself.
 The provider is a link between independent entity and mapper or query.

 ### Mappers